-As an integral part of the IB Primary Years Programme our Primary Years curriculum takes a transdisciplinary approach to learning and is inspired by the philosophy and practice of the world-renowned Reggio Approach to Early Years Education.
+As an integral part of the IB Primary Years Programme our Primary Years curriculum takes a transdisciplinary approach to learning.
 Within a carefully planned curriculum, children are given the time to explore concepts and construct theories together with teachers in a small group context.

 Our Children Are Encouraged To:

-(1) Explore and elaborate their understanding through all their expressive, creative verbal, and mathematical languages.
+(1) Explore and extend their understanding though expressive, creative, verbal, and mathematical languages.

 (2) Construct understanding by making connections between mathematics, logic, science, digital technology, and the expressive arts.